BUCKS-VEXU/osu-robotics/src/routes/Home/osu-robotics.md

 - [x] Ask Matlack permission to use his photos
 - [x] White glow on header title
 - [x] Sponsor section
+- [ ] Make team display more reactive for mobile